 Examining this response, Fran was respectable with her boss but still got her point across with a touch of humour.
 You bet that she not only gained her boss’ respect but also from her colleagues.
 Since she was able to get him to spread pending work more evenly among her team members in future instances, giving them opportunities to shine.

 Some people regard books in the female leadership space as propagating male-bashing.
 This book is nothing of the sort.
-Fran clearly shows through examples from both male and female colleagues that it is important to correct people especially when they are inappropriate or acting as bullies.
+Fran clearly shows through examples from both male and female colleagues that it is important to correct people especially when they are inappropriate or acting like bullies.
 As humans, we are prone to err.
 That said, it is important to use that situation as a learning point and know when it is time to escalate the issue.

 Aside from the stunning cover, readers will appreciate Fran’s seasoned advice and the step by step strategies on how to establish boundaries, negotiating “win-win” deals while being nice, up your networking game and to speak up at meetings.
-For self-help junkies, this book might have very familiar content but it you will appreciate the anecdotes and help you muster the courage to make small but life-changing styles.
+For self-help junkies, this book might have very familiar content but you will appreciate the anecdotes and help you muster the courage to make small but life-changing styles.
 With endorsements from heavyweights like Arianna Huffington and Randi Zuckerberg, The Myth of the Nice Girl poised to be a bestselling hit, so keep it on your radar.

 You might also enjoy:

 - Reach Out by Molly Beck